SlowLow999/AI-convergence-study/README.md

-# Convergence Patterns in Large Language Model Responses: A Comparative Analysis of Creative Output Diversity
+# The Serendipity Effect: Measuring Convergence in AI Creative Responses

 ## Abstract